aprilha3097/The-Gluten-Free-Blog/README.md

 6. [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)
     * Jinja is a modern and designer-friendly templating language for Python
 6. [Font Awesome](https://fontawesome.com/)
-    * Library of icon and vecotor items that are easy to use and integrate into this project
+    * Library of icon and vector items that are easy to use and integrate into this project
 6. [Heroku](https://dashboard.heroku.com/)
     * Heroku is a cloud platform as a service supporting several programming languages
 6. [GitHub](https://github.com/)
-    *
+    * The code hosting platform and used for easy version control via Git
 6. [PyMongo](https://pymongo.readthedocs.io/en/stable/)
-    * PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.
+    * PyMongo is a Python distribution containing tools for working with MongoDB
 6. [MongoDb](https://www.mongodb.com/)
-    * MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
+    * MongoDB is a general purpose, document-based, distributed database built for modern application developers
 6. [GitPod](https://www.gitpod.io/)
     * The code editing sowftware that was used for the creation of this project
 3. [Materialize CSS](https://materializecss.com/)
-    *
+    * Responsive Front-End framework
 5. [Google Fonts](https://fonts.google.com/)
     * Sourced fonts required for site

-### Features:
+### Testing

-Features Implemented
-- Redirection to the desired page for users - so user naviagation is easy and clearly labelled
-- Account Registration from
-- Existing User is able to Sign in and Log out of their personal accounts
-- Search Functionality - user is able to search keywords from recipe titles and descriptions - using MongoDb Indexing

-Future Features to Implement
-- Users are able to like recipes and add these to a seperate section of their Cookbook
-- Users are able to change their password
-- Site administraot - to monitor and remove any recipes that seem inapproriate for the sites purposes
-- Users that have an account would be able to leave comments/reviews of each of the recipes they liked of disliked
-- Users are able to add a URL image to recipes that they are adding
+You can view more in depth the testing required for this project in the following documentation: Testing Document

 ## Deployment
 #### To deploy The Gluten Free Cookbook with Github Pages, follow these steps: